jetpad/Sight-Meter/support/index.md

+# Sight Meter Support

-## Frequently Asked Questions about Sight Meter
+### Frequently Asked Questions about Sight Meter

-### Questions or problems with Sight Meter
+### Other questions or issues with Sight Meter

-If you have questions regarding Sight Meter that aren't listed here,  you may email me (David Smith) at dsmith@jetpad.com
+If you have questions regarding Sight Meter that weren't answered here,  you may email me (David Smith) at dsmith@jetpad.com